-Our current credit rating is Baa1 for Moody's Investors Services and A- for Standard & Poor's.
+On June 28, 2012, Moody's Investors Services upgraded our current credit rating from Baa1 to A3.
+Our current credit rating remains at A- for Standard & Poor's.
 Although our long-term ratings continue at investment grade levels, lower ratings could result in higher interest rates on future debt issuances.